IDAES/idaes-pse/docs/reference_guides/core/util/scaling.rst

 .. note::

-  In v2.0, IDAES is beginning to deploy a new suit of scaling tools.
+  In v2.0, IDAES is beginning to deploy a new suite of scaling tools.
 This documentation refers to the older scaling tools.
   For documentation of the new scaling toolbox, :ref:`see here<reference_guides/scaling:Scaling Toolbox>`.

 .. module:: idaes.core.util.scaling